 cost of supplying a directory of source files to the compiler will

-only be high if it is expensive when the unrequired source files have
+only be high if the unrequired source files have

-a long initial compile time, which is a very rare situation.
+a long initial compile time.
+This is a very rare situation.
 Even if

-that situation occurs the cost is paid only once during the initial
+that situation does occur the cost of compiling is paid only once

 It is for the above reasons that both

 supply the watched directories to the compiler.
 They are being watched

 so that there is an expectation of feedback.
 When there is no feedback,